Heavy Equipment Inspection Checklist: Your Comprehensive Guide

 • Fuel: Confirm the tank is ready for a full shift.

 This quick daily sweep can flag small issues—like low fluids—before they snowball.
 Operators can report them to the shop, halting unsafe use and speeding up fixes.
+See how digital checklists streamline daily inspections and maintenance workflows.

 Safety Features to Inspect